maicol07/spraypaintkt/README.md

 ```

 ### Adding attributes
-You can add attributes to your resource schema by appending the `@Attr` annotation to an interface (or abstract class) property:
+You can add attributes to your resource schema by prepending the `@Attr` annotation to an interface (or abstract class) property:
 ```kotlin
 @ResourceSchema(resourceType = "Book", endpoint = "Books")
 interface BookSchema {